mbilab/Web-tutorial/unit/http/chat/README.md

 ## Use parcel to run this demo

-1. go to the directory where you put node_modules
+1. Install `parcel-bundler` to preprocess pug/sass

 ```
-$ cd ./..
+$ yarn add parcel-bundler

+or you can use npm

+$ npm i parcel-bundler --save-dev
 ```

-2. Rreprocess the files which are in directory chat
+2. Preprocess the files which are in directory chat

 ```
-$ ./node_modules/.bin/parcel build ./chat/index.pug -d ./chat/dist
+$ ./../node_modules/.bin/parcel build ./index.pug -d ./dist

 or you can use watch mode to help develop

-$ ./node_modules/.bin/parcel watch ./chat/index.pug -d ./chat/dist/
+$ ./../node_modules/.bin/parcel watch ./index.pug -d ./dist/
 ```

 3. Run the backend server